Yes A checkmark with a circle around it close

 Should you take advantage of higher retirement catch-up contributions?

-Currently, if you’re age 50 or older and you want to increase your tax-advantaged retirement savings you can make an additional $7,500 contribution annually to your QRP and $3,500 to a SIMPLE IRA.
+Currently, if you’re age 50 or older and you want to increase your tax-advantaged retirement savings you can make an additional $7,500 contribution annually to your QRP and $3,500 or more to a SIMPLE IRA depending on the size* of the company.

 The increased catch-up amounts will be adjusted for inflation beginning in 2025.
-Beginning in tax years after December 31, 2025, if your wages exceed $145,000, indexed for inflation, in the preceding calendar year, you will be required to make your catch-up contributions to a designated Roth account.
+Beginning in tax years after December 31, 2025, if your wages exceed $145,000, indexed for inflation, in the preceding calendar year, you will be required to make your catch-up contributions to a designated Roth account in 401(k), 403(b), and governmental 457(b) plans.

 Planning considerations

-The increased catch-up contribution limits will provide an opportunity to contribute more of your earning to retirement plans that may help you grow your savings tax advantaged.
+The increased catch-up contribution limits provide an opportunity to contribute more of your earnings to retirement plans that may help you grow your savings tax advantaged.

-If your wages are below $145,000, consider whether you should make catch-up contributions with before-tax dollars or with after-tax dollars to your designated Roth account.
+If your wages are below $145,000, you will need to consider whether you should make catch-up contributions with before-tax dollars or with after-tax dollars to your designated Roth account.

 Additional information on taxes and retirement